evandentid/okta-webhook-server/README.md

 Configure the Okta webhook to point to `<ngrokUrl>/hooks`

-Please note: this repo is purely for testing and has no support or productionalized aspirations. use at your own risk :)
+Please note: this repo is purely for testing and has no support or productionalized aspirations. use at your own risk :smiley: